kazrin/arduino-examples/how-to-inherit-class/README.md

-# How to create and use class
+# How to inherit class

 ```
 .